Laboratory measurements of energy partitioning and anomalous electron heating in magnetized, perpendicular collisionless shocks: Electron Heating Model

 In the absence of heat losses (such as conduction and radiative cooling), the electron heating equation is given by a combination of adiabatic compression and collisional electron-ion thermal equilibration, i.e.

 where

 are adiabatic and collisional heating terms, respectively ($\gamma$ is the adiabatic index, assumed to be $=5⁄3$).
-The latter term depends on the electron-ion equilibration frequency \cite{Huba2016}
+The latter term depends on the electron-ion equilibration frequency \citep{Huba2016}

 where, for simplicity we have adopted gaussian cgs units with temperatures measured in electronvolts.
-Equation \ref{eq:SM_equilibration approx b} is a good approximation as long as $T_\beta/T_i\ll m_\beta / m_e$ ($\approx 10^3$ for $\beta=H$, an electron-proton plasma).
-In equations s20, $\ln \Lambda\approx 8$ is the Coulomb logarighm.
+Equation~\ref{eq:C20b} is a good approximation as long as $T_\beta/T_i\ll m_\beta / m_e$ ($\approx 10^3$ for $\beta=H$, an electron-proton plasma).
+In Eqs.~C20, $\ln \Lambda\approx 8$ is the Coulomb logarithm.
 We define the coefficient

-In equation S20b, we can replace the ion density with the electron density through equation S8.
+In Eq.~\ref{eq:C20b}, we can replace the ion density with the electron density through Eq.~\ref{eq:B8}.
 In addition, we assume a single ion temperature.
 The electron heating equation can be re-written as